 '''

 ca-certs:

 remove-defaults: <true/false>

 trusted:

 - <single line cert>

 - |

-----BEGIN CERTIFICATE----
+-----BEGIN CERTIFICATE-----

 YOUR-ORGS-TRUSTED-CA-CERT-HERE

-----END CERTIFICATE-----
+-----END CERTIFICATE------

 '''

-1.10.6 Chef
+1.8.7 Chef

-Summary: module that configures, starts and installs chef.
+Summary: module that configures, starts and installs chef

-This module enables chef to be installed (from packages or from gems, or from omnibus).
-Before this occurs chef configurations are written to disk (validation.pem, client.pem, firstboot.json, client.rb), and needed chef folders/directories are created (/etc/chef and /var/log/chef and so-on).
-Then once installing proceeds correctly if configured chef will be started (in daemon mode or in non-daemon mode) and then once that has finished (if ran in non-daemon mode this will be when chef finishes converging, if ran in daemon mode then no further actions are possible since chef will have forked into its own process) then a post run function can run that can do finishing activities (such as removing the validation pem file).
+This module enables chef to be installed (from packages, gems, or from omnibus).
+Before this occurs, chef configuration is written to disk (validation.pem, client.pem, firstboot.json, client.rb), and required directories are created (/etc/chef and /var/log/chef and so-on).
+If configured, chef will be installed and started in either daemon or nondaemon mode.
+If run in non-daemon mode, post run actions are executed to do finishing activities such as removing validation.pem.